ericeilertson/safe_documentation/framework.md

   The SRP must produce a cryptographically signed machine-readable short-form report.
 This document will summarize the audit scope, and uniquely identify the vendor, device and firmware version by means of a firmware hash.
 This report will enumerate all vulnerabilities with a CVE score and a brief summary.
-The short-form report specification can be found in [Appendix C](#appendix-c-machine-readable-short-form-report-format).
+The short-form report specification can be found in [Appendix B](#appendix-b-machine-readable-short-form-report-format).
 To claim OCP SAFE endorsement for a product-firmware combination this report must be published to the OCP GitHub repository.

 In addition to the short-form report, the SRP should deliver to the DV a detailed report.
 This report will likely be